blurrycontour/zuul-gerrit/doc/source/developer/zookeeper.rst

    An election to decide which scheduler will report system-wide stats (such as total node requests).

+.. path:: zuul/global-semaphores/<semaphore>
+   :type: SemaphoreHandler

+   Represents a global semaphore (shared by multiple tenants).
+   Information about which builds hold the semaphore is stored in the znode data.

 .. path:: zuul/semaphores/<tenant>/<semaphore>
    :type: SemaphoreHandler